Shipping & FAQ

 We try to ship everything within 48 hours of the time we receive your order.
 If everything is in stock, we will ship even faster, usually within 24 hours.
 Exceptions to this include:

-- Standard lead time on special order and non-stock items is approximately 7-10 working days
+- Standard lead time on special order and non-stock items is approximately 2 to 5 weeks

-- Standard lead time on ergonomic chairs is 10 working days
+- Standard lead time on ergonomic chairs is 2 to 5 weeks

-- Standard lead time on adjustable tables is 3-4 weeks
+- Standard lead time on adjustable tables is 2 to 5 weeks

 Please call for more specific information on delivery dates.